OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   :align: center

 You can use the other tabs in the right-side panel to check the attributes of the layer and even get a basic map with zoom and pan capabilities.
-Here I've selected the the populated places layer and zoomed in on a little island I know:
+Here I've selected the populated places layer and zoomed in on a little island I know:

 .. image:: ../../images/screenshots/1024x768/postgis_ne_preview.png